Why Studio Pet Photography is Better Than Outdoor Pet Photography

 7. Trespassing

-All outdoor locations (unless private) require advance permission for commercial photography (and the appropriate insurances).
-It is nice having photos taken in parks and at country houses, but for this your photographer needs to get permission from a council to take photos in the park, or pay a large amount of money to and get permission from the National Trust to photograph on any of their land nationwide.
-Councils rarely offer permission for commercial pet shoots, and the National Trust do not permit any commercial pet photography nationwide on their properties.
-They also have nationawide bye-laws that state that any photographs taken on their property, whether this be private or commercial, belong to the Trust and are not the property of the photographer or the person who they were taken for.
+All outdoor locations (unless private) require advance permission for commercial photography (and the appropriate insurance).
+It is nice having photos taken in parks and at country houses, but for this, your photographer needs to get permission from a council to take photos in the park or pay a large amount of money to get permission from the National Trust to photograph on any of their land nationwide.
+Councils rarely offer permission for commercial pet shoots, and the National Trust does not permit any commercial pet photography nationwide on their properties.
+They also have nationwide bye-laws that state that any photographs taken on their property, whether this be private or commercial, belong to the Trust and are not the property of the photographer or the person whom they were taken for.
 With a proper studio, you don’t have to worry about any of that.

 6. Unpredictable weather